 1937 – 1948

-The mini oval on the flag is white.
+The flag’s mini oval is white.
 The figured ornament around the large oval is golden, as are the red and white stripes’ dividing contours.

 1948 – 1953

-In the late 1940s, Philips Sport Vereniging has adopted a heraldic shield logo split in two by a thin black line.
-At the top, in a white rectangle, was the team’s abbreviated name.
+In the late 1940s, Philips Sport Vereniging adopted a heraldic shield logo split in two by a thin black line.
+The team’s abbreviated name was at the top in a white rectangle.
 The bottom was adorned with vertical red and white stripes, which became a hallmark of the PSV’s image.

 1953 – 1960

-The designers transformed the old emblem with an oval and triangular pennant.
-To do this, they changed the number of horizontal lines, made all the outlines thin and black, and at the same time repainted the inside of the flagpole white.
+The designers transformed the old emblem into an oval and triangular pennant.
+To do this, they changed the number of horizontal lines, made all the outlines thin and black, and repainted the inside of the flagpole white.

 1960 – 1974